metal3-io/metal3-docs/design/ip-address-manager/ip-address-management-for-networkdata.md

 addresses can be inferred.
 Specifying single ip addresses can be achieved by setting the start and end ip address to that single ip address.

-The *prefix* and *gateway* parameters can be given for each pool of the list, or globally.
+The *prefix*, *dnsServers* and *gateway* parameters can be given for each pool of the list, or globally.
 If they are given for a pool they will override the global settings, that are default values.
-The *prefix* and *gateway* will be set on the *IPAddress* and can be fetched from a *Template*.
+The *prefix*, *dnsServers* and *gateway* will be set on the *IPAddress* and can be fetched from a *Template*.

 The *allocations* fields is a map of object name and ip address that allow a user to specify a set of static allocations for some objects.